sayakpaul/stable-diffusion-keras-ft/README.md

 Fine-tuning code is provided in `finetune.py`.
 Before running training, ensure you have the dependencies (refer to `requirements.txt`) installed.

 You can launch training with the default arguments by running `python finetune.py`.
 Run `python finetune.py -h` to know about the supported command-line arguments.
 You can enable mixed-precision training by passing the `--mp` flag.

+When you launch training, a diffusion model checkpoint will be generated epoch-wise only if the current loss is lower than the previous one.

 For avoiding OOM and faster training, it's recommended to use a V100 GPU at least.
 We used an A100.